analogsenses/source/source/_posts/2016-01-13-gear-guide-the-best-full-frame-lenses-for-the-sony-e-mount.markdown

 The premium telephoto zoom is the money-making lens of tons of professional photographers around the world.
 With such a versatile focal range, fast AF performance and a fast f/2.8 aperture, this lens format excels at everything from event photography, sports, portraits, and even landscape photography.

-The **[Sony FE 70-200mm f/2.8 G-Master](http://amznlinks.com/global?user=analogsenses&us=B01IDQEQ34&uk=B01G2ZMUDQ&es=B01G2ZMUDQ)** lens is the longest lens in Sony’s premium G-Master lineup.
-It’s also the biggest, heaviest and most expensive out of all FE lenses.
-Simply put, it’s a beast.
+Simply put, the **[Sony FE 70-200mm f/2.8 G-Master](http://amznlinks.com/global?user=analogsenses&us=B01IDQEQ34&uk=B01G2ZMUDQ&es=B01G2ZMUDQ)** lens is a beast.
 The good news is, it apparently performs like one, too.

 <img src="https://c6.staticflickr.com/9/8641/28166524053_6f4c5105a0_o.jpg" width="500"/>